-The European Banking Authority has been tasked with developing the detailed requirements in this area.
+The European Banking Authority ("EBA") has been tasked with developing the detailed requirements in this area.
 There may be an opportunity for industry collaboration to ensure that any requirements are compatible with UK initiatives, such as the Open Banking Standard.

-There is a need for industry alignment in relation to the application of provisions related to incident reporting and advocacy to ensure that there are no overlaps/duplication with the Network and Information Security Directive, an EU Directive which, amongst other things, requires companies in critical sectors - such as energy, transport, banking and health - as well as key Internet services to adopt risk management practices and report major incidents to the national authorities.
+There is a need for industry alignment in relation to the application of provisions related to incident reporting and advocacy to ensure that there are no overlaps/duplication with the Network and Information Security Directive ("NIS").
+This is an EU Directive which, amongst other things, requires companies in critical sectors - such as energy, transport, banking and health - as well as key Internet services to adopt risk management practices and report major incidents to the national authorities.
+A potential carve-out from the NIS has however been introduced for firms already subject to equivalent incident reporting requirements in other sectoral Directives, such as PSD2.
+It is currently unclear whether the PSD2 reporting requirements - which are more limited in scope compared to those in the NIS - will be considered "equivalent" to the NIS requirements, thus exempting PSD2 authorised firms from reporting under the NIS.